 Onset.
-The psychologist will ask you questions to ascertain the start of your intrusive thoughts, that is, what age did you first realise did you were experiencing these obsessions.
-They will also ask you what was happening in your life at the time.
-Was anything different than usual where you going through any specific changes?
+The psychologist will ask you questions to ascertain the start of your intrusive thoughts, such as what age you first realised you were experiencing these obsessions.
+They will also ask you what was happening in your life.
+Was anything different than usual?

 Change over time.
-Has there has been any change over time.
+Has there been any change over time?
 Are there any times when they would be less or more than others?
-What sort of things did you notice helped or made things worse.
+What sort of things did you notice helped or made things worse?

 Why is this all necessary?